JimmyDuong00/docs.ottertech/content/1. Projects/🗺 Azure Sentinel Threat Detection and Map.md

 6. If we go back to the data connectors page, we will see that it is now connected:

 ![[Pasted image 20240807135623.png]]
-### Part 4: Exposing Host Firewall to Generate Security Events
+### Part 4: Exposing NSG and Host Firewall to Generate Security Events

 We will expose the Honeypot VM to the public internet generate security events: